unfolding PANS PANDAS | reshaping BRAIN+BODY health

 Day 1

-• 5:30 PM – 8:30 PM: Dinner reception featuring a seated meal, 1-hour interactive panel discussion, and an origami crane folding activity & networking.
+• 5:30 PM – 8:30 PM: Dinner reception featuring a seated meal, live music, 1-hour interactive panel discussion, and an origami crane folding activity & networking.

 Day 2

-• 7:30 AM – 4:00 PM: Five 1-hour sessions, each followed by a Q&A, an interactive panel discussion, and includes breakfast, lunch, and refreshments during breaks.
+• 7:30 AM – 4:00 PM: Five (5) 1-hour sessions, each followed by a Q&A, an interactive panel discussion, and includes breakfast, lunch, and refreshments during break

 Additional Benefits